 Heat the vegan margarine or oil in a skillet, and saute onion until soft, about 4 to 5 minutes.
 Then set aside.

 In a food processor or a strong blender, pulse the cashews and the garlic cloves to chop, then add bread and sauteed onions until well combined.
 Next, add in the soy milk, Italian seasoning, celery seeds and a generous amount of salt and pepper.
 The mixture should be a little chunky still, and moist, but not wet.

 Spoon the blended cashew mixture into the prepared loaf pan and lightly smooth the top with a spatula or the back of a spoon.

-Drizzle your loaf with olive oil and ketchup if you'd like (I like a lot of ketchup on top of my vegetarian loaves!) and bake in the pre-heated oven for about 30-35 minutes, or until the loaf is firm and the top is lightly browned.
+Drizzle your loaf with olive oil and ketchup if you'd like and bake it in the pre-heated oven for about 30 to 35 minutes, or until the loaf is firm and the top is lightly browned.

 If the loaf is too brown without firming up, you can reduce the oven temperature and cover the top of the loaf with foil to prevent more browning.

-Serve your cashew nut loaf topped with extra ketchup and a side of mashed potatoes, top it all off with your favorite vegetarian gravy, add a side salad, and you've got yourself an awesome vegan dinner.
+Serve your cashew nut loaf topped with extra ketchup and a side of mashed potatoes.
+Top it all off with your favorite vegetarian gravy.
+Add a side salad, steamed or roasted vegetables, and you've got yourself an awesome vegan dinner.

 You can store leftovers in the refrigerator for a couple of days or freeze them in a ziplock bag or airtight container.
 For convenience, you can make the loaf ahead and freeze it.
 To serve, allow the loaf to defrost.
 Slice portions and reheat them in the microwave.